devtron-labs/devtron/README.md

 ### Why use it?

 We have seen various tools that are used to greatly increase the ease of using Kubernetes but using these tools simultaneously is painful and hard to use.
-As these tools dont talk to eachother for managing different aspects of application lifecycle - CI, CD, security, cost, observability, stabilization.
+As these tools don't talk to each other for managing different aspects of application lifecycle - CI, CD, security, cost, observability, stabilization.
 We built Devtron to solve this problem precisely.

 <p align="center"><img src="./assets/readme-comic.png"></p>